anilbhatcs/get_n_clean_data/README.md

 To read the tidy data set, you may use the read.file() function with the parameter header = FALSE.
 Example: tidy_data <- read.table("<file path>/activity_averages.txt", header = FALSE)

-The column names for the tidy data set are in the file features_averages.txt.
 The codebook file for the features is features_averages_info.txt

 License:
 ========